parismita/parismita.github.io/menu/about.md

 As my research during Btech, I've worked on Pion detection using pattern recognition and machine learning, with Prof. Bipul Bhuyan and my fellow colleagues Maharnab Bhattacharjee and Hussain Rasiwala.

-I am also very passionate about building intelligent robots, and integrating the fields of machine learning and robotics to build useful products.
+I have a keen interest in building intelligent robots, and integrating the fields of machine learning and robotics to build useful products and have done several small projects related to it.
+I look forward to working further on this field and widen my knowledge in this area.

 Please feel free to contact me at: